KangaZero/2023/README.md

 ## Issues

 I am having trouble making it into a PWA App as the browser cannot find a service-worker.
-If you know how and are willing to help me out in making my website download feel free to contact me at:
+If you know how and are willing to help me out in making my website downloadable feel free to contact me at:

 Samuel Wai Weng Yong - <a href="mailto:samuelyongw@gmail.com"> samuelyongw@gmail.com </a>